 Missional Pathways: A mission consulting network that matches community members with mission opportunities and resources.
 Missional Pathways is a partnership of EMM and Lancaster Mennonite Conference. missionalpathways.org

 New York Mennonite Conference: A Mennonite conference of churches located mostly in New York state. nymennonite.org

 Partners in Evangelism (PIE): A network that connects businessmen with local churches in Birmingham, Ala. for church planting and development.
 This group meets several times a year to hear reports of ongoing projects, plan fundraising (including an annual banquet), and offer counsel.

 The Refugee Center and Community School at Reynolds (RCCSR): An IU13 community center housed at Reynolds Middle School (School District of Lancaster) with a focus on refugees and immigrants.
 EMM partners with RCCSR for K-team events and other refugee-related work.
 Learn more here.

 Virginia Mennonite Missions (VMM): A Harrisonburg, Va.-based mission agency that was started as the mission agency of Virginia Mennonite Conference.
 Partners with EMM in sending and strategy; founded Albania Mennonite Mission together and work as partners in Albania, Kosovo, and Thailand.
 EMM and VMM partner to help fund Albania Roma Ministry, an outreach of the Albania Mennonite Church in Lezhe. vmmissions.org

 Word of Grace Network: A relationship-based fellowship of church leaders that was formally launched in 2001, with seven founding members who were pastoring churches across New York.
-EMM and Word of Grace Network partner through membership in the International Missions Association. penn-clark.com
+EMM and Word of Grace Network partner through membership in the International Missions Association. pennclark.net